gning/trans-tg-bot/README.md

 - **Image Translation**: Extracts and translates text from images using the same language rules

+- **Safety Settings**: The bot is configured to not block any content related to:
+  - Civic Integrity
+  - Harassment
+  - Sexually explicit content
+  - Hate speech
+  - Dangerous content

 ## Prerequisites

 - Python 3.8 or higher